 Your infrastructure needs three functional layers.
 First, a learning management system (LMS) serves as the central hub where learners access content, track progress, and complete assessments.
 Second, authoring tools enable you to create interactive, engaging content without requiring programming expertise.
 Third, communication tools facilitate discussion, Q&A sessions, and peer collaboration.

 For most organizations transitioning from classroom training, a cloud-based LMS with built-in authoring capabilities provides the best starting point.
-These platforms typically offer mobile compatibility—a non-negotiable feature given that 58% of learners complete at least some training on mobile devices.
+These platforms typically offer mobile compatibility—a critical feature.
+According to the Association for Talent Development’s 2023 State of the Industry report, 58% of organizations now offer mobile-compatible learning content, reflecting the reality that 76% of American workers use smartphones for work activities (Pew Research Center, 2023).

 When evaluating platforms, prioritize these criteria: